Threat Modeling Process

 • Identifying trust levels that represent the access rights that the application will grant to external entities.

-This information is documented in a resulting Threat Model document.
-It is also used to produce data flow diagrams (DFDs) for the application.
-The DFDs show the different paths through the system, highlighting the privilege boundaries.
+Data flow diagrams (DFDs) are frequently used to show what we’re working on.
+The DFDs show the different paths through the system, highlighting the privilege or trust boundaries.

-The goal of the threat categorization is to help identify threats both from the attacker (STRIDE) and the defensive perspective (ASF).
+The goal of the threat categorization is to help identify threats both from the attacker (STRIDE).
 DFDs produced in step 1 help to identify the potential threat targets from the attacker’s perspective, such as data sources, processes, data flows, and interactions with users.

-These threats can be classified further as the roots for threat trees; there is one tree for each threat goal.
-From the defensive perspective, ASF categorization helps to identify the threats as weaknesses of security controls for such threats.
+These threats can be organized further using threat trees; there is one tree for each threat goal.
 Common threat lists with examples can help in the identification of such threats.
 Use and abuse cases can illustrate how existing protective measures could be bypassed, or where a lack of such protection exists.
-The determination of the security risk for each threat can be made using a value-based risk model such as DREAD, or a less subjective qualitative risk model based upon general risk factors (e.g. likelihood and impact).

 Step 3: Determine Countermeasures and Mitigation